 I'm an assistant professor in the Department of Computer Science and Engineering at the University of Minnesota, Twin Cities.
-My research focuses on numerical methods and mathematical models for physics-based animation, though I'm also interested in applications to design, robotics, and scientific computing.
+My research focuses on numerical methods and mathematical models for physics-based animation and computer graphics.
+I'm also interested in applications to design, robotics, and scientific computing.

 Previously, I received a B.Tech. from the Indian Institute of Technology Delhi and an M.S. and a Ph.D. from the University of North Carolina at Chapel Hill advised by Ming C. Lin, and did a postdoc at the University of California, Berkeley working with James F. O'Brien.

-For the benefit of prospective students, I've written little blurbs about some of the topics I'm interested in, with selected publications and questions I want to work on in the future.
-If any of these sound exciting, or you have your own ideas along similar lines, get in touch!
+For the benefit of prospective students, I've written little blurbs about some of the topics I'm interested in, along with selected publications.
+If any of these sound exciting, get in touch!
 I'm looking for enthusiastic students who have a stomach for maths and think physics is cool.

 Adaptive remeshing: Lots of physical phenomena show fine localized detail, from folds and wrinkles in cloth to crack patterns in shattering objects.
 Naturally, we'd like to refine the mesh resolution where there is detail and use coarser elements in smooth regions.
 The tricky part is anticipating where detail is going to emerge and refining sufficiently in advance, so you don't lose all the interesting dynamics.